realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 **Environment Name**

-You should use a similar naming convention to what Amazon suggest - e.g., application_name-env_name - especially when/if you start hosing multiple applications with AWS.
+You should use a similar naming convention to what Amazon suggest - e.g., application_name-env_name - especially when/if you start hosting multiple applications with AWS.
 I used - `iod-test`.

 **DNS CNAME prefix**

 When you deploy an app to Elastic Beanstalk you will automatically get a domain name like xxx.elasticbeanstalk.com. `DNS CNAME prefix` is what you want to be used in place of `xxx`.
-The default probably won't work if your following along cause somebody else has already used it (the names are global to AWS), so pick something unique and keep on going.
+The default probably won't work if you're following along because somebody else has already used it (the names are global to AWS), so pick something unique and keep on going.

 ### What happens now?